MusaedMusaedSadeqMusaedAl-Fareh225739/CkearML/ClearMl/README_RL.md

+# **Reinforcement Learning Model Training, Evaluation & Benchmarking**

+This document presents our complete reinforcement learning (RL) experimentation pipeline, including hyperparameter tuning, model comparison, performance benchmarking, and code references.
+All models were trained using PPO (Stable-Baselines3) and logged/evaluated through ClearML.

 ---

-# **README Section — Model Training, Hyperparameters & Performance Benchmarking**

-##  Reinforcement Learning Model Experiments
+## **1. Reinforcement Learning Model Experiments**

-To meet the requirements for training and comparing RL models, we experimented with **10 different model configurations**, varying learning rate, batch size, and gamma.
+To meet the course requirements for training and comparing RL models, we trained **10 different PPO model configurations**, systematically varying:

+- Learning rate
+- Batch size
+- Gamma (discount factor)

-All models were trained on the same task and environment to ensure fair comparison.
+All models were trained on the same environment to allow a fair and controlled comparison.

-The goal was to evaluate **how hyperparameters influence stability, convergence speed, and final error**.
+The objective of these experiments was to evaluate how hyperparameter choices influence:

+- Convergence speed
+- Stability
+- Final lowest achieved error
+- Overall policy performance

 ---

-## **Hyperparameter Comparison Table**
+## **2. Hyperparameter Comparison Table**

 | Model                           | Learning Rate | Batch Size | Gamma | Lowest Error (m) | Comments                                  |
 | ------------------------------- | ------------- | ---------- | ----- | ---------------- | ----------------------------------------- |